 Control System Upgrade

-These pages will document the process for going about an upgrade of the control system software interface.
-Since the control system is highly coupled to the interface specification (XML), the communication backplane (DDS) and the abstraction layer (SAL), this documentation focuses on upgrades to those dependencies.
-The process for building the base artifacts and component containers is handled in other documentation: TSSW Build System Introduction and Cycle Build.
-The deployment part of the documentation will be written generically with sections highlighting the specific differences between the various sites.
-It is best to read this documentation ahead of time as there are necessary credentials and code to setup before executing the outlined steps.
+This documentation outlines the upgrade process for the control system software interface.
+Since the control system is tightly coupled with the interface specification (XML), the communication backplane (Kafka) and the abstraction layer (SAL), this documentation focuses on upgrades to those dependencies.
+Instructions for building base artifacts and component containers are covered elsewhere (see Introduction and Cycle Build).

 When referencing deployment sites, we use the following shorthand for the various test stands: